-The mission of the Faculty of Applied Economics includes the strong international orientation of our educational and research activities.
-The course 'International Week: challenges for business' was introduced in 2014 to embed international exposure into the curriculum of the Bachelor of Applied Economic Sciences: Business Economics.
-The theme of the I-Week is sustainability.
+The mission of the Faculty of Business and Economics includes the strong international orientation of our educational and research activities.
+The course 'International Week on Sustainability' was introduced in 2014 to embed international exposure into the curriculum of the Bachelor of Applied Economic Sciences: Business Economics.

 The objective of I-Week is to foster a global perspective and intercultural climate.
 By exposing students to international perspectives on current issues in management, the I-Week experience provides an opportunity to reflect on ethical issues in the business world through a multidisciplinary approach.
 It offers students the chance to improve their language and intercultural skills in a course specific context.
 Students participate in lectures delivered by foreign visiting professors and business managers with international experience.